AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/5619dc31-b663-48ed-8a63-d2b501915e70)

-Now hit tab again, select the track "drums" and then difficulty to "expert drums" difficulty.
+Now hit tab again, select the track "gutair" and then difficultly to "easy guitar".
+This will be our basic drum chart.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/cbb705a1-e8ad-4dcf-8427-989d194a8378)